ericverdu/TFG/README.md

 # TFG
-The data in TFG Data is needed in order to run the TFG.ipynb script.
+The data in TFG DATA is needed in order to run the TFG.ipynb script.